-If, before receipt of the refund, there is a franking deficit at the end of the income year (or the 12-month period ending on 30 June) or immediately before the entity ceased to be a franking entity, then the amount of the franking deficit that should be written at B is that deficit plus the amount of the refund.
+If, before receipt of the refund, there was a franking deficit at the end of the income year (or the 12-month period ending on 30 June) or immediately before the entity ceased to be a franking entity, then the franking deficit that should be written at label B is that deficit plus the amount of the refund.

-If, before receipt of the refund, there is no franking deficit at the end of the income year (or the 12-month period ending on 30 June) or immediately before the entity ceased to be a franking entity, then the franking deficit that should be written at B is the amount of the refund reduced by the franking surplus (if any) existing at that time.
+If, before receipt of the refund, there was no franking deficit at the end of the income year (or the 12-month period ending on 30 June) or immediately before the entity ceased to be a franking entity, then the franking deficit that should be written at label B is the amount of the refund reduced by the franking surplus (if any) existing at that time.

-If you have completed E then the amount written at that item must be included in the amount at B. Any FDT that you have already paid will be taken into account.
+If you have completed label F, include the amount at label F in the amount at label B. Any FDT that you have already paid will be taken into account.